 The APS Code of Conduct

-The Code is set out in s.13 of the PS Act and regulation 2.1 of the PS Regulations.
+The Code is set out in s.13 of the PS Act and s.7 of the PS Regulations.

 The Code provides specific behavioural requirements for all employees.
 In complying with these requirements, employees demonstrate that they as individuals can be trusted to act in the public interest.